 #1: Forgetting that faster is better

-One of the recommendations I frequently give as an SEO consultant is to optimize your images.
+One of the recommendations we frequently give is to optimize your images.
 A lot of websites have images that are relatively large, which take a lot of time to load.
 Resizing your images can speed up the loading time.
-If you have a WordPress site, this can easily be done by installing a plugin that does that for you.
+If you have a WordPress site, you can do this easily by installing a plugin that does that for you.

 Read more: Image SEO »

-Another tip that I frequently give people is to enable browser caching and gzip compression.
+Another tip is to enable browser caching and gzip compression.
 Both of them will speed up your entire site.
 The first makes your site faster to load for returning visitors and the latter compresses static files, which makes them faster to load into your browser.

 #2: Trying to rank for the wrong keywords